Henrique-Peixoto/typescript-the-net-ninja/README.md

 # TypeScript Tutorial #11 - The DOM & Type Casting

 ## Exclamation point operator
-When you try to grab a DOM element and, for example, try to output one of it's properties, like this:
+When you try to grab a DOM element and, for example, try to output it or one of it's properties, like this:
 ```ts
 const anchor = document.querySelector('a');